durairajaa/opsopi/README.md

 - we will add this site and push an update (sites with most requests will be given priority)
 - people can track the number of requests to add sites on https://opsopi.appspot.com/

+### Helping OPSOPI
+- You can help opsopi by solving issues https://github.com/durairajaa/opsopi/issues
+- You can add more sites to opsopi